slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 In the above example, the JupyterLab application can be accessed at this address *blogpostnotebook.slate-dev.slateci.net* using the token you generated above.
 The second line has the SSH access info under URL, so you can use it with the ssh command like this:

 	ssh -p <port-number> <username>@<ip-address>
+where &lt;username&gt; is what you chose above for the NB_USER configuration variable.

+## Testing
-where &lt;username&gt; is what you chose above for the NB_USER configuration variable Finally, log into your JupyterLab application\instance and submit a test job to the HTCondor pool from the terminal.
-Create a file job.sub:
+To test your deployed applications, log into your JupyterLab application\instance and submit a test job to the HTCondor pool from the terminal.
+First, create a file 'job.sub':

 	nano job.sub
 Copy the below job into it and save the changes: